-Before assets are acquired, planned or implemented transactions are checked to determine whether they are in accordance with statutory and contractual provisions and limits and any other investment restrictions.
-The portfolio manager concerned is responsible for implementing the necessary preacquisition checks.
+Before assets are acquired, planned or implemented transactions are checked to determine whether they are in accordance with statutory and contractual provisions and limits and any other investment

 Orders are placed using the order management system.
 When orders are entered, the recorded investment guidelines are checked and system logging is performed.